Irfan-S/GitHub-PR-Counter/README.md

                 - body -> body text of PR
                 - state -> whether PR is open or closed

+How to deploy:
+    - install flask using pip
+    - Navigate to the api.py file
+    - Run this command
+        python3.6 api.py
+    - Link will be displayed in the console.

 Built by Irfan S